Knowledge-Graph-Hub/kg-cookiecutter/README.md

 kg merge
 ```

 By default, this will merge all inputs defined in `merge.py` and save results to `data/merged`.
 All three commands should work properly.
-They basically download transform and merge the `ENVO` ontology and `HP` ontology.
+They basically download transform and merge the `ENVO` and `HP` ontologies and the Anatomical Therapeutic Chemical Classification (ATC) dataset.